 - Updated in 2022: The recipe you see above was very slightly updated in 2022 to produce a thicker, less soupy filling.
 The old recipe did not call for flour and instead used 1/4 cup (28g) of cornstarch.
 The old recipe also baked for less time (about 60 mins total), which is why the filling was often too runny.
 For a jammy, yet sliceable filling, bake the pie as instructed above in step 7.

-- Special Tools (affiliate links): Pastry Blender, Pie Dish, Rolling Pin, Zester, Citrus Juicer, Pastry Brush, Pie Crust Shield
+- Special Tools (affiliate links): Pastry Blender, Pie Dish, Rolling Pin, Zester, Citrus Juicer, Pastry Brush, Sparkling Sugar, Pie Crust Shield

 Keywords: blueberry pie